When Forgotten Dreams Start Coming True

 Keep a journal next to your bed and start writing first thing in the morning.
 Sometimes it might feel like you don’t remember your dreams, but allowing stream of consciousness writing can often help dream recall flow back in.

-Excluding any medical conditions or medications that interfere with your sleep and dreaming, it's often due to poor sleep hygiene.
+Excluding any medical conditions or medications that interfere with your sleep and dreaming, poor dream recall is often due to poor sleep hygiene.

-Play with any or all of the following:
+Play with any or all of the following natural sleep optimization techniques:

 When we quiet the biological noise and tend to our whole body's rhythms, our dream life naturally becomes more accessible.